mohamedjawady/mohamedjawady.github.io/content/posts/hill-cipher-cryptography.md

 # The Hill Cipher: Linear Algebra Meets Cryptography

-The Hill cipher, invented by mathematician Lester S. Hill in 1929, represents one of the first attempts to apply linear algebra to cryptography.
-Unlike simple substitution ciphers that work on individual characters, the Hill cipher operates on blocks of text, making it a polygraphic cipher that's significantly more resistant to frequency analysis.
+Invented by mathematician Lester S. Hill in 1929, the Hill cipher is one of the first examples of the application of linear algebra to cryptography.
+The Hill cipher is a polygraphic cipher, which operates on blocks of text rather than individual characters.
+This is what makes it much more resistant to frequency analysis than simple substitution ciphers.

 ## Mathematical Foundation

 ### Basic Concept

 The Hill cipher uses matrix multiplication to encrypt and decrypt messages.
-It transforms blocks of plaintext into ciphertext using a key matrix, leveraging the mathematical properties of linear transformations in modular arithmetic.
+The Hill cipher encrypts plain text into ciphertext using a key matrix and is based on the linear transformation properties of modular arithmetic.

 **Key Components:**
 - **Key Matrix ($K$)**: An $n \times n$ invertible matrix